cold-sword/nodeget-statusshow-docker/README.md

 [NodeGet-StatusShow](https://github.com/NodeSeekDev/NodeGet-StatusShow) is the public status page for [NodeGet](https://github.com/NodeSeekDev/NodeGet) — a next-generation server monitoring and management tool written in Rust.
 It displays real-time server status, resource usage, and infrastructure overview.

-This repository provides a ready-to-use Docker image for the NodeGet public frontend's default theme, StatusShow , automatically built and pushed via GitHub Actions whenever a new upstream release is published.
+This repository provides a ready-to-use Docker image for the NodeGet public frontend's default theme, StatusShow, automatically built and pushed via GitHub Actions whenever a new upstream release is published.

 ---